pymupdf/PyMuPDF-Utilities/textbox-extraction/readme.md

 ### Output of `textbox-extract-2.py`
 This is based on `Page.getTextbox(rect)`.
 This obviously is a lot simpler and may be sufficient if you have no problem with the reading sequence and if you are able to position your rectangle in a way that does not cut through words.

-It would also be the typical to verify what has been identified by a previous `Page.searchFor()`.
+It would also be the typical way to verify what has been identified by a previous `Page.searchFor()`.
 ```
 
 Wer eine perfekte Seife